FACES for the Future Program Coordinator

 Essential Duties & Responsibilities

-• Schedules, facilitates and teaches workshops for students focused on professional development, college preparation, wellness and other pertinent topics including the training necessary for work-based learning, including recruiting guest speakers from health and community partners.
+- Schedules, facilitates and teaches workshops for students focused on public health, professional development, college preparation, wellness and other pertinent topics including the training necessary for work-based learning.

-• Coordinates and participates in community outreach efforts of the FACES for the Future program, including the SF FACES Program Advisory Committee, and attends all other relevant meetings with stakeholders.
+- Coordinates and participates in community outreach efforts of the FACES for the Future program with the Program Manager, and attends all relevant meetings with stakeholders.

-• Participates in events at John O’Connell High School and Phillip & Sala Burton High School designed to promote the health pathways including, but not limited to, health fairs, recruitment events and community showcases.
+- Participates in events at Castelmont High School designed to promote public health including, but not limited to, health fairs, recruitment events and community showcases.

-• Responsible for recruiting students, providing training to prepare for internships and work-based learning, and coordinating all necessary steps to on-board into work-based learning including health screenings, etc.
+- Responsible for recruiting students, providing preparatory training, and coordinating all necessary steps to support students’ completion of projects, work-based learning, etc.

-• Participates in FACES Coalition team meetings as necessary.
+- Participates in FACES Coalition team meetings as necessary, especially Program Coordinator and all-team meetings.

 Minimum Qualifications